Ellison leads Villanova to first 4x800 title since 1992 and program's 95th title overall

 Two-time Olympian Adrian Blincoe helped lead Villanova to a fifth-place finish at the NCAA Indoor Championships in both 2002 and 2003.
 In 2002 he was the individual national champion in the 3000 meters and anchored the Wildcats to a national title in the distance medley relay.
 Blincoe was preceded in the championship relay by Mike Brown, Jason Jabaut and Ryan Hayden.
 One year later Blincoe and Hayden, along with Nic O’Brien and Paul Moser, led Villanova to a repeat national championship in the DMR.

-Beginning with the national championship in 2002 and continuing most recently in 2013, the Wildcats have tallied a top-eight finish in the distance medley relay six times at the NCAA Championships.
+Beginning with the national championship in 2002 and continuing most recently in 2015, the Wildcats have tallied a top-eight finish in the distance medley relay seven times at the NCAA Championships.
 In 2013 the quartet of Jordy Williamsz, Samuel Ellison, Chris FitzSimons and Sam McEntee raced to a fifth place finish at the national meet.
 Williamsz anchored a 2015 squad that also included Dusty Solis, Donald Urschel and Elliot Slade to another fifth place showing.